Leo Sharp: Horticulturist career

 Sharp claimed to have been an owner of a small airline company that eventually went bankrupt.
 He later became a horticulturist and florist known for hybridizing popular new breeds of flowers, specifically the daylily.
 He became world renowned for his hybridizing of popular new varieties of his flowers.

 Sharp gained popularity for producing relatively small flowers with vibrant colors.
 His most popular creation was the Ojo Poco, a 2+1/2 in apricot-colored flower with a red bullseye at the center that he introduced in 1994.
 "Anyone who has over 100 daylilies in their garden would recognize it by sight," Kevin P. Walek, a former president of the American Hemerocallis Society said.
-The daylily Hemerocallis 'Siloam Leo Sharp' is named after him.
+The daylily cultivar Hemerocallis 'Siloam Leo Sharp' is named after him.

 Daylily enthusiasts visited Sharp's flower farm near Michigan City, Indiana where he lived for decades.
 Sharp's neighbors in Michigan City recalled buses filled with customers outside his front gate waiting to buy his signature flowers, almost all named after his business Brookwood Gardens.

 Sharp traveled across the country for daily speaking engagements and conventions, and boasted at the time of his arrest that he had once been invited to the White House where he planted flowers in the Rose Garden for President George H. W. Bush.